sensei-hacker/inavwiki/Modes.md

 ### MC BRAKING (MC)

-This mode provides faster manual braking when the pitch stick is released.
-If the multirotor is being flown around in POSHOLD flight mode.
+Used with POSHOLD mode, this mode provides faster manual braking when the pitch stick is released.
-For this mode to work.
-It requires `nav_user_control_mode = CRUISE` to be enabled.
+For this mode to work, it requires `nav_user_control_mode = CRUISE` to be enabled.
 **Use with caution**.
 This mode can cause temporary runaway with some settings and under some conditions.

 ### MIXER PROFILE 2